raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

 ---
 title: Answer
 ---
-If you run your code multiple time with fewer and fewer crib and cipher text characters, you should find that as few as four characters of crib text is enough to obtain the correct machine setting (as well as a handful of incorrect solutions).
+If you run your code multiple times with fewer and fewer crib and cipher text characters, you should find that as few as four characters of crib text is enough to obtain the correct machine setting (as well as a handful of incorrect solutions).
 With fewer than four characters, there is so much ambiguity that you will have trouble finding the correct solution amongst all the incorrect solutions.

 --- /collapse ---